Ant-Inspired Density Estimation via Random Walks: Applications

-This beats \cite{katzir2011estimating} by decreasing the polynomial in $|V|$ and the logarithmic burn-in term.
-Ignoring error dependences, if $k = 3$, \cite{katzir2011estimating} requires $\Theta(n^{7/6})$ queries which is more expensive than fully censusing the graph, whereas we require $O(n^{2/3})$ queries, which is sublinear in the graph size.
+This beats \cite{katzir2014estimating} by improving dependence on $|V|$ and the logarithmic burn-in term.
+Ignoring error dependencies, if $k = 3$, \cite{katzir2014estimating} requires $\Theta(n^{7/6})$ queries which is more expensive than fully censusing the graph.
+We require $O(n^{2/3})$ queries, which is sublinear in the graph size.

-We leave it as an open question to compare our bounds with those of \cite{katzir2011estimating} on more natural classes of graphs, and to determine either experimentally or theoretically, typical values of $B(t)$ on these graphs.
-As used above, any of the bounds obtained in Section \ref{generalizations} apply since the degree weighted $B(t)$ is upper bounded by the unweighted $B(t)$ used in our regular graph analysis.
-However, bounds for real networks or popular random graph models used to study these networks would be very interesting.
+We leave open comparing our bounds with those of \cite{katzir2014estimating} on more natural classes of graphs.
+It would be interesting to determine typical values of $B(t)$ in real work networks or popular graph models, such as preferential attachment models and others with power-law degree distributions.